Dan Wheldon hailed as a 'true champion' by his family

 His father Clive said: "The family would like to thank everyone for their overwhelming outpouring of sympathy.

 "Daniel was born to be a racer and left us doing what he loved to do."

 Wheldon's father was speaking alongside the driver's brothers Austen, 26, and Ashley, 30.

 He added: "He was a true champion and a gentleman on and off the track.
 Words cannot describe how much our family will miss him.

 "He touched so many and the world is a better place because of Dan.

 "He was a proud brother to Austen, Ashley, Elliott and Holly.

 "He was a devoted son to Sue and myself and a loving husband to his wife."

-There were a number of concerns about track safety before the race began, with Formula 1 legend Jody Scheckter revealing that he has long wanted his son Tomas - who was also involved in the collision - to quit the sport .
+There were a number of concerns about track safety before the race began, with Formula 1 legend Jody Scheckter revealing that he has long wanted his son Tomas - who was also involved in the collision - to .

 A total of 34 runners started the season-ending race - one more than competed at the Indianapolis 500 which Wheldon won earlier this season - and Briton Mark Blundell, who was at the circuit, believes that was too many.